Elizabeth Barton: Conflict with Henry VIII

 Friar John Laurence of the Observant Friars of Greenwich gave evidence against Barton and against fellow Observants, Friars Hugh Rich and Richard Risby.
 Laurence then requested to be named to one of the posts left vacant by their imprisonment.
 She was condemned by a bill of attainder, the Treason of Elizabeth Barton (Pretended Revelations) Act 1533 (25 Hen.
 8. c.
 12), an act of the Parliament of England authorising punishment without trial.
+This was the first, but by no means the last, use of attainder by Henry and his government.

 Barton was attainted for treason by act of Parliament, on the basis that she had maliciously opposed Henry VIII's divorce from Catherine of Aragon, and had prophesied that the king would lose his kingdom.
 Barton had also asserted that God had revealed to her that he no longer recognised Henry VIII's monarchy.
 The act of attainder argued that Barton was at the centre of a conspiracy against the King.
 Barton was viewed as a false prophet who was encouraged to profess fake revelations to persuade others to go against the monarchy.

+MacCulloch shows that when it came to frame charges against her there was a difficulty.
+Treason required hard evidence, preferably in writing, and that was lacking.
+A new offence, misprision of treason, had recently been introduced which was wider in scope than the Treason Act but had lesser penalties.
+Not only would that have been retrospective but it would have been possible to argue that a very much wider range of people should be charged as well as they had listened and talked to Barton over some time.
+Attainder was much simpler.
+Treason, for a woman, also meant a sentence of being burnt at the stake, however the Barton attainder only specified that the named prisoners should be "put to death".
+There is some evidence that Cromwell, in this case as in others, preferred a quicker death for the prisoners.

 On 20 April 1534 Elizabeth Barton was hanged at Tyburn for treason.
 She was 28 years old.
 Five of her chief supporters were executed alongside her: